maelys-mcardle/snowflake/docs/high-level-assembly.md

                                 Each invocation of OUT is on its own new line.
 03   IN         DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.
                                 The value is stored in the BANK after the ENTER key is pressed.
-04   MOV        BANK1   BANK2   Copy BANK2 contents to BANK1.
+04   =          BANK1   BANK2   Copy BANK2 contents to BANK1.
 If BANK2 is not specified, clears BANK1.
 ```

 ```